-Several companies today, lack key actionable insights to drive timely decisions that meet expectations with speed and agility.
+Several companies today lack key actionable insights to drive timely decisions that meet expectations with speed and agility.
 Cognitive automation that uses the power of AI has the ability to sift through large amounts of scattered information to detect patterns and quantify tradeoffs at a scale, much better than what’s possible with conventional systems.

 One of the biggest challenges faced by supply chain companies is maintaining optimum stock levels to avoid ‘stock-out’ issues.
-At the same time overstocking can lead to high storage costs, which on the contra, don’t lead to revenue generation either.
+At the same time overstocking can lead to high storage costs, which on the contrary, don’t lead to revenue generation either.

 Bringing in the perfect balance here is mastering the art of inventory and warehouse management.

 One of the most underrated aspects of the supply chain is the fleet management process.
 Fleet managers orchestrate the vital link between the supplier and the consumer and are responsible for the uninterrupted flow of commerce.
 Along with rising fuel costs and labor shortages, fleet managers constantly face data overload issues.
 Managing a large fleet can easily seem like a daunting task more akin to an air traffic controller.
 If you can’t find the information you need quickly, or properly utilize the data you collect, you may find your data pool quickly turning into an unproductive swamp.

 AI in supply chain and logistics helps streamline the ERP framework to make it future-ready and connect people, processes, and data in an intelligent way.
-Finally AI correctly implemented on ERP and related data systems data becomes more receptive and event-driven over time, while processing greater amounts of data, to intelligently learn, quantify, rank, and prescribe remedies proactively and more frequently over time.
+Finally, when AI is correctly implemented on ERP and related data systems, data becomes more receptive and event-driven over time, while processing greater amounts of data, to intelligently learn, quantify, rank, and prescribe remedies proactively and more frequently over time.

 Gartner predicts that “The rise of IIoT will allow supply chains to provide more differentiated services to customers, more efficiently”.

 As supply chain companies shift their focus from products to outcomes, traditional business models will become dated and then obsolete altogether, with the bodies and brands of the laggards and losers scattered along the way.
 With global supply chains strengthening their roots, competitive pressures will force firms to extract every possible ounce of cost from their respective operations.
-This is even more pronounced for local, regional, and national firms that are limited in their economies of scale, currency hedge capabilities, market concentration, and limited technology and operational budgets.
+This is even more pronounced for local, regional, and national firms that are limited in their economies of scale, currency hedge capabilities, market concentration, with limited technology and operational budgets.
 In such cases, looking at and embracing the winning SaaS and cloud solutions is a strategy for keeping up, and getting ahead of, the international conglomerates with massive IT and OT budgets, and greater margins of error in the near-term for making poor and expensive supply chain optimization technology mistakes with expensive consultants.

 With all these influences coming to bear simultaneously, we are about to see a paradigm shift from simple reactive intelligence to predictive, adaptive and continuous learning systems that drive better decisions for continuous improvements using ML and AI in supply chain and ML on your existing data sources.

 According to PwC, AI applications have the power to transform the way business is done and contribute up to $15.7 trillion to the global economy by 2030.
-Today, AI can seed in the much needed exceptional agility and precision in supply chain optimization.
+Today, AI can seed in the much needed agility and precision in supply chain optimization.
 It can also trigger a transformational increase in operational and supply chain efficiencies and a decrease in costs where repetitive manual tasks can be automated.

 Readying Your Supply Chain for Artificial Intelligence: What You Need To Do First

-Before investing heavily in new technologies, You must first assess your state of digital readiness.
+Before investing heavily in new technologies, you must first assess your state of digital readiness.
 This assessment involves three steps: